BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.13.0 =

+* After initial review for the WordPress plugin repo, adjusting code to match WordPress code standards
+* Adding to the single-floorplans.php template
+* Adding nonces throughout where appropriate
+* Rechecking all of the filters and making some logic adjustments
+* BUGFIX: we were converting some ranges (bedrooms) from range strings to integers, and this was showing up in the frontend display.
+That's fixed.

 = 0.12.6 =